GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   In this case, 'Class A' is called the _source class_ of the reference and 'Class B' is called the _destination class_.
+  There can be multiple (parallel) edges between two nodes when a class is calling two or more methods and fields on another class.
+  To avoid unnecessary graph traversal, self-loops (references between the same class) are omitted.

 - **A reference**: in the class usage graph, the relationship between two classes is either _class reference_, _method reference_ or _field reference_.

-  A _method reference_ indicates that the source class uses the (static or non-static) method of the destination class.
+  A _method reference_ indicates that the source class invokes a (static or non-static) method of the destination class.

-  A _field reference_ indicates that the source class accesses the (static or non-static) field of the destination class.
+  A _field reference_ indicates that the source class accesses a (static or non-static) field of the destination class.

   A _class reference_ indicates that the source class uses the destination class without referencing a specific field or method (e.g., class inheritance).

-  A reference is called to have a _linkage conflict_ when there is a static linkage conflict caused by the reference.

 - **Static linkage error**: a reported error for a reference as the result of a static linkage check.